metabase/metabase/docs/troubleshooting-guide/models.md

 ## Model performance is poor

+1. Use model persistence.

+    - Metabase can [write back to your data warehouse][model-caching].
+If you enable model caching, Metabase will read a pre-computed and materialized version of the model directly from the database instead of running the query from scratch.
+Please consider this option is only available in some supported data warehouses.

-1. Optimize the underlying saved question or SQL query.
+2. Optimize the underlying saved question or SQL query.

     - [Ask for less data][limit-data-learn].
     - For models that use SQL questions, [look for bottlenecks using SQL EXPLAIN][sql-explain-learn].

-2. Optimize your database schemas.
+3. Optimize your database schemas.

     - [Aggregate data ahead of time with summary tables][summary-tables-learn].
     - [Index frequently queried columns][indexes-learn].